manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Updating_documents/UPDATE.md

 <!-- example update multiple attributes -->

 Multiple attributes can be updated in a single statement.
+Example:

 <!-- intro -->
 ##### SQL: